Ali-Vazife/onlineshop/README.md

 ## Overview

 Welcome to the **E-commerce Shoes Shop** project!
-This is a comprehensive backend system for an online shoe store where users can sign up, log in, update their profiles, change passwords, like products, add products to their basket, and view their liked products or items in their basket.
+This is a comprehensive backend system for an online shoe store.

 ## Features